 Se ssion: 2024-25 1

 Part A - Introduct ion

 Name of Programme M.Com IT

 Semester I

-Name of the Course Fundamenta Fundamentals of Information Technology
+Name of the Course Fundamentals of Information Technology

-Course Code M24-MCI-10)9
+Course Code M24-MCI-10 )9

-Course Type DEC-1 MOTO
+Course Type DEC-1 791-0-1

-Level of the course 400-499 16190
+Level of the course 400-499 1639;

 Pre-requisite for the course (if any) NIL

-Course Learning Outcomes (CLO) After completing this course, the learner will be able to: CLO 109.2 CLO 109.3: CLO 109.4: Understand the applications.
-Identify and different architectures (Public, F. Hybrid, Inter Cloud). ferentiate between the components of a stion, functions, and estems & computer the components of a stion, functions, and estems & computer the cluding distributed
+Course Learning Outcomes (CLO) After completing this course, the learner will be able to: CLO 109.2 CLO 109.3: CLO 109.4: Understand the apincluding IT outsology of components, memory applications.
+Identify and different architectures (Public, F. Hybrid, Inter Cloud). ferentiate between the components of a tion, functions, and estems & computer the components of a tion, functions, and the computer the cluding distributed distributed distributed distributed types of cloud private, Community,

 Credits Theory Tutorial Total

 3 1 4

 Teaching Hours per week 3 1 4

 Internal Assessment Marks 30 0 30

 End Term Exam Marks 70 0 70

 Max.
 Marks 100 0 100

-Examination Time 3 hours STEVENING STREET, AND -
+Examination Time 3 hours STEVEN DESIGNATION OF THE STREET -